 Q: Is wearing makeup or eye mascara harmful to my eyes?

-A: Wearing makeup is not harmful to your eyes if it's done properly.
-Some ladies use eyeliner on the inner eyelid margin instead of the outer eyelid margin where it should be worn.
-This can cause issues with dry eyes because it blocks the openings of the meibomian glands, which secrete oil to keep your tears on your eyes longer.
+A: Wearing makeup is not harmful to your eyes, if it's done properly.
+Eyeliner should be worn on the outer eyelid margin, not the inner margin where it can cause issues with infections and dry eyes if it blocks the openings of the meibomian glands, which secrete oil to keep your tears on your eyes longer.
 Additionally, all eye makeup should be removed every night before bed.
-We all have bacteria that lives on our skin - it's normal.
+We all have bacteria that lives on our skin, which is normal.
 However, the bacteria and mites that live in and around our lashes like to feed on the dried mascara and eyeliner overnight, which can cause bacterial overgrowth and infections.
-Replace your mascara every 3-4 months - that bacteria gets in the tube as well!
+Replace your mascara every 3-4 months: that bacteria gets in the tube, too!

 Q: Do I need an optometrist or an ophthalmologist?

 A: Both are eye doctors that diagnose and treat many of the same eye conditions.
-The American Optometric Association defines Doctors of Optometry as: primary health care professionals who examine, diagnose, treat and manage diseases and disorders of the visual system, the eye and associated structures as well as diagnose related systemic conditions.
-They prescribe glasses, contact lenses, low vision rehabilitation, vision therapy and medications as well as perform certain surgical procedures.
-The main difference between the two, is that ophthalmologists perform surgery, where an optometrist would not, preferring to specialize in eye examinations, as well as eyeglass and contact lens related services.
-Optometrists would be involved in all of the pre-and post-operative care of these surgical patients; collecting accurate data, educating the patient, and insuring proper healing after the procedure.
-An ophthalmologist is more of a medical related specialist, who would need only to be involved if some kind of surgery were being considered.
-An optometrist can treat most any eye condition, including the use of topical or oral medications if needed.
-This might include the treatment of glaucoma, eye infections, allergic eye conditions, dry eyes and others, to name just a few.
+The American Optometric Association defines Doctors of Optometry (optometrists) as: primary health care professionals who examine, diagnose, treat, and manage diseases and disorders of the visual system, the eye and associated structures as well as diagnose related systemic conditions.
+They can prescribe glasses, contact lenses, low vision rehabilitation, vision therapy and medications as well as perform certain procedures.
+The main difference between the two, is that ophthalmologists perform surgery, where an optometrist would not.
+Optometrists, however, would handle the pre-and post-operative care of these surgical patients; collecting accurate data, educating the patient, and ensuring proper healing after the procedure.
+In addition to specializing in eye examinations, and glasses and contact lens related services, an optometrist can treat most eye conditions like glaucoma, eye infections, allergic eye conditions, dry eyes, etc., including the use of topical or oral medications, if needed.
 A third “O” that often is overlooked is the optician.
 An optician is not a doctor, and they cannot examine your eye under their own license.
 However, a highly trained optician plays an indispensable role in the most successful eye doctor’s offices.
 An optician most often handles the optical, contact lens, and glasses side of things.
 Based on their vast knowledge of lenses, lens technology and frames, they manufacture eyeglasses, as well as assist in the selection of eyewear based on the requirements of each individual patient.